 Far away destinations, concerts, sporting events, summer camp, theme parks, and gatherings of any kind may still be a long way off, but summer is here.
-This summer might look different than you imagined, but it’s perfect for real relaxation.
-You might be surprised by how much you enjoy skipping the crowds, travel, and expense and enjoying an unconventional holiday.
+Summer might look different than you imagined, but it’s perfect for real relaxation.
+You might be surprised by how much you enjoy skipping the crowds, travel, and expense, and enjoying an unconventional holiday.

 #1 — Go Camping

 Hipcamp is like Airbnb, but for camping.
 Private property owners rent out their space be it a private plot of land, or a secluded yurt in the wilderness, for a nightly fee.
 So while many public lands remain closed, Hipcamp locations are open since they’re private property.